lamberta/devkit-doc/api/ui/view.md

 ~~~

 ### view.updateOpts ([options])

+Parmeters
-1. `options {object}` ---The options object is the same as defined for the constructor.
+:    1. `options {object}` ---The options object is the same as defined for the constructor.

+Returns
-2. Return: `{object}` ---Returns the options object.
+:    1. `{object}` ---Returns the options object.

 Update the properties and styles of a view.